-Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) visitors of their choosing at any time.
-Section VI(c)(2)(a)(3) ensures individuals have unrestricted rights to visitation as long as the visitation does not infringe upon other individuals' rights to privacy.
-However, Florida Statutes 429.28(1)(d) and 429.85(1)(d) identify visitation times should occur between the hours of 9 a.m. and 9 p.m. at a minimum and may be extended by request to accommodate various situations.
-SMMC Contract, Attachment II, Exhibit II-B, Section VI(c)(2)(a)(3) - The Managed Care Plan shall include the following provisions in its provider contracts for ALFs and AFCHs, that they shall conform to the HCB Settings Requirements.
+Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) 14.
+Provider owned or controlled residential settings: Individuals are able to have visitors of their choosing at any time.
+Partially Compliant Section 393.13(4)(a)(3), F.S. and the SMMC Contract, Attachment II, Exhibit II-B, Section VI(c)(2)(a)(3) ensures that individuals have unrestricted rights to visitation as long as the visitation does not infringe upon other individuals' rights to privacy.
+However, sections 393.13(4)(a)(3), 429.28(1)(d). and 429.85(1)(d) F.S. include limitations to individuals access to visitors at any time.
+393.13(4)(a)(3), F.S Clients have an unrestricted right to visitation subject to reasonable rules of the facility.
+However, this provision may not be construed to permit infringement upon other clients' rights to privacy.
+SMMC Contract, Attachment II, Exhibit II-B, Section VI(c)(2)(a)(3), pages 46-48.
+The Managed Care Plan includes the following provisions in its provider contracts for ALFs and AFCHs, that they shall conform to the HCB Settings Requirements.
 The Managed Care Plan shall include the following statement verbatim in its provider contracts with ALF and AFCH providers: (Insert ALF/AFCH identifier) will support the enrollee's community inclusion and integration by working with the case manager and enrollee to facilitate the enrollee's personal goals and community activities.
 Enrollees residing in (insert ALF/AFCH identifier) shall be offered services with the following options unless medical, physical, or cognitive impairments restrict or limit exercise of these options.
-Choice of: Private or semi-private rooms, as available; Roommate for semi-private rooms; Locking door to living unit; Access to telephone and unlimited length of use; Eating schedule; Activities schedule; and Participation in facility and community activities.
-Ability to have: Unrestricted visitation; and correspondence, access to a telephone, and visiting with any person of his or her choice, at any time between the hours of 9 a.m. and 9 p.m. at a minimum.
+Choice of: Private or semi-private rooms, as available; 429.28(1)(d), F.S Unrestricted private communication, including receiving and sending unopened correspondence, access to a telephone, and visiting with any person of his or her choice, at any time between the hours of 9 a.m. and 9 p.m. at a minimum.
 Upon request, the facility shall make provisions to extend visiting hours for caregivers and out-of-town guests, and in other similar situations.
-429.85(1)(d), F.S A resident of an adult family-care home may not be deprived of any civil or legal rights, benefits, or privileges guaranteed by law, the State Constitution, or the Constitution of the United States solely by reason of status as a resident of the home.
-Each resident has the right to have unrestricted private communication, including receiving and sending unopened all HCBS providers be in compliance with the HCBS setting requirements established in accordance with the Centers for Medicare and Medicaid Services' (CMS) Final Rule CMS- 2296-F. The rule informs providers that Florida Medicaid will disenroll HCBS providers who do not comply with the HCBS Settings Rule.
-Amend SMMC Contract to ensure HCBS settings are compliant with CMS HCBS Settings Rule.
+429.85(1)(d), F.S. - A resident of an adult family-care home may not be deprived of any civil or legal rights, benefits, or privileges guaranteed by law, the State Constitution, or the The State has provided a plan for remediating all areas of non- compliance on pages 8 and 25.
+September 30th, 2018